Candle: Modern era

+A number of improvements were made to the candle in the 19th century.
+In older candles, the wick of a burning candle was not in direct contact with air, so it charred instead of being burnt.
+The charred wick inhibited further burning and produced black smoke, so the wick needed to be constantly trimmed or "snuffed".
+In 1825, a French man M. Cambacérès introduced the plaited wick soaked with mineral salts, which when burnt, curled towards the outer edge of the flame and become incinerated by it, thereby trimming itself.
+These are referred to as "self-trimming" or "self-consuming" wicks.
+In 1823, Michel Eugène Chevreul and Joseph Louis Gay-Lussac separate out stearin in animal fats, and obtained a patent in 1825 to produce candles that are harder and can burn brighter.

 The manufacture of candles became an industrialized mass market in the mid 19th century.
 In 1834, Joseph Morgan, a pewterer from Manchester, England, patented a machine that revolutionised candle making.
 It allowed for continuous production of molded candles by using a cylinder with a moveable piston to eject candles as they solidified.
 This more efficient mechanized production produced about 1,500 candles per hour.
 This allowed candles to be an affordable commodity for the masses.
-Candlemakers also began to fashion wicks out of tightly braided (rather than simply twisted) strands of cotton.
-This technique makes wicks curl over as they burn, maintaining the height of the wick and therefore the flame.
-Because much of the excess wick is incinerated, these are referred to as "self-trimming" or "self-consuming" wicks.

 In the mid-1850s, James Young succeeded in distilling paraffin wax from coal and oil shales at Bathgate in West Lothian and developed a commercially viable method of production.
 Paraffin could be used to make inexpensive candles of high quality.
 It was a bluish-white wax, which burned cleanly and left no unpleasant odor, unlike tallow candles.
 By the end of the 19th century, candles were made from paraffin wax and stearic acid.

 By the late 19th century, Price's Candles, based in London, was the largest candle manufacturer in the world.
 Founded by William Wilson in 1830, the company pioneered the implementation of the technique of steam distillation, and was thus able to manufacture candles from a wide range of raw materials, including skin fat, bone fat, fish oil and industrial greases.

-Despite advances in candle making, the candle industry declined rapidly upon the introduction of superior methods of lighting, including kerosene and lamps and the 1879 invention of the incandescent light bulb.
+Despite advances in candle making, the candle industry declined rapidly upon the introduction of superior methods of lighting, including kerosene lamps and the 1879 invention of the incandescent light bulb.
 From this point on, candles came to be marketed as more of a decorative item.